floenavi/floenavi/FEATURES.md

 - A value of 0x6791AC0 (181°) for longitude (LON)
 - A value of 0x3412140 (91°) for latitude (LAT)

+~~For the estimation of the quality of the grid, a station that is sending positional data (LAT/LON), but not COG/SOG will be considered **OFFLINE**.~~

-For the estimation of the quality of the grid, a station that is sending positional data (LAT/LON), but not COG/SOG will be considered **OFFLINE**.
+For the estimation of the quality of the grid, a station that is sending positional data (LAT/LON), but not COG/SOG will be considered as if sending a full set of data. (since v3.2.1)

-- In v3.2, a station that is not sending COG/SOG data, will generate **LOST** messages.

 Even though the COG/SOG data is not available, the grid can be computed to a certain accuracy with just the positional data (LAT/LON).

 The grid will also try to display these positions anyway, as they are **mostly** accurate for a short time after receiving the position data, but they will drift away from their **true** position quickly.
-This is also indicated by a RED grid icon (v3.2).
+This is also indicated by a ~~RED~~ **YELLOW** grid icon (since v3.2.1).

 - Typically, COG is not available if SOG is below 0.4kn (0.2m/s).
 - For computation, COG and SOG is assumed to be 0 if one of the two values is not available.
   Otherwise, always assuming a course of e.g 360° would further increase the inaccuracy.
 - Typically, without COG/SOG, the expected error is approx. 36m after 3min.

-For release v3.1, AIS-values were used as they were received, i.e. COG of 360.0° was used in the grid calculation.
-This could increase the error in positional accuracy to larger than 72m after 3min.

 ##### Advanced Topic: Details of the grid quality utility function